-Let’s take a look on how people enjoy their breakfasts in countries other than ours.
+Let’s take a look at how people enjoy their breakfasts in countries including India.

-You might have heard a lot about the typical ‘English breakfast,’ because we all know, Brit food is one of a kind.
-Generally, people in the UK enjoy a big platter of eggs, bacon, baked beans, mushrooms, grilled tomato, black pudding and some toast.
+You might have heard a lot about the typical ‘Breakfast for Champions,’ because we all know, Brit food is one of a kind.
+Generally, people in the UK enjoy a big platter of eggs, bacon, baked beans, mushrooms, grilled tomatoes, black pudding and some toast.
 Also, like us, they too love their share of tea in the morning (not doodhwali chai, but black tea).

 France, Spain and Italy

 When we talk about breakfast in the most popular cuisines like the French, Spanish and Italian, they don’t believe in the saying, ‘Eat breakfast like a king.’
 Instead, they keep it a light and simple affair with a cup of coffee and some other accompaniments on the side.
 Like in Paris, the day begins with a croissant.
-Similarly, Italians start their day with biscotti in the Spanish eat a toast with Nutella or any other topping.
+Similarly, its espresso with panini for the Italians, while the Spaniards have churros, the Spanish equivalent of doughnut, dipped in thick hot chocolate.
 Well, if there are such irresistible things to pick from, we aren’t complaining at all!

 Breakfast in Netherland is very different from other countries.
 They have a special sprinkler called ‘hagelslag’ which comes in a variety of sweet and savoury flavours like chocolate, vanilla, strawberry, etc. They are sprinkled on buttered breads in copious amounts and enjoyed on a regular basis.
 Doesn’t it sound like one of your childhood dreams coming true?